Tapping For Anxiety And Stress Relief

 What is tapping?

-Tapping, which is sometimes referred to as psychological acupuncture, is associated with a methodology for mental health management known as the emotional freedom technique (EFT).
+Tapping, which is sometimes referred to as psychological acupuncture, is associated with a methodology for mental health management known as emotional freedom techniques (EFTs).
 It was originally connected to a concept called thought field therapy (TFT), which was introduced in the 1980s by psychologist Dr. Robert Callahan.
 Like EFT today, TFT consists of physically tapping on specific points in the body to promote the potential alleviation of symptoms.
 The emotional freedom technique version that some people choose to practice now is a more simplified version of this approach, which was later popularized by engineer Gary Craig, who worked alongside Dr. Callahan.

 The second component involves practicing strategies borrowed from the cognitive behavioral therapy (CBT) methodology to help the individual become aware of the source of the anxiety they’re currently experiencing.
-The physical tapping component of this technique can help ground an individual in the present moment and help them find calm, while the cognitive therapy elements can help them manage their present emotions in a healthy way.
+The physical tapping component of this technique can help ground an individual in the present moment and help them relieve stress and anxiety and find calm, while the cognitive therapy elements can help them manage their present emotions in a healthy way.
 Both elements are meant to work in tandem to create a balance in the body’s energy systems and assist with pain or emotional distress.

 Getty/AnnaStills

-Is tapping effective?
+Is EFT tapping therapy for mental health effective?

-Anecdotally, many have found that EFT tapping works as an effective method for helping them manage their mental health.
-In terms of clinical EFT viability, there’s some debate.
-Tapping has been explored in a variety of scientific journals and meta-analyses, though results are often inconclusive or were obtained from small sample sizes.
-Research from 2019 suggests that tapping may be able to reduce anxiety symptoms after only one session by improving an individual’s ability to emotionally control.
-A 2022 study that examined its efficacy among children in a classroom setting, however, found that although “student anxiety dissipated over two stages of intervention,” tapping is “not always effective”.
+Research from 2019 suggests that tapping may be able to reduce anxiety symptoms after only one session by improving an individual’s ability to find emotionally control.
+A 2022 study that examined its efficacy among children in a classroom setting, however, found that although “student anxiety dissipated over two stages of intervention,” tapping is “not always effective.”
 In addition, a randomized controlled trial conducted in 2013 showed EFT treatment led to significant psychological trauma symptom improvement in veterans when compared to the control group.

 Note that tapping is not intended to be a replacement for treatment from a licensed professional for mental health conditions, especially in more severe cases.
 It may not work on its own as a method to treat post-traumatic stress disorder, GAD, or other disorders related to trauma.